anvil-ui/anvil/README.md

 ## DSL

+The bottom part of the iceberg is Anvil DSL.

-DSL consists of a few handwritten property setters, but most of the DSL is generated from java classes in the android SDK.
+DSL consists of a few handwritten property setters, but most of it is generated from java classes in the android SDK.

 ### Property setters

-The setters are called as the view methods from Android SDK, but without the "set" prefix.
+The setters are named as the view methods from Android SDK, but without the "set" prefix.
 E.g. "text(s)" instead of "setText(s)", "backgroundDrawable(d)" instead of "setBackgroundDrawable(d)" and so on.

-A full list of property setters for each API level will be added soon.
+_A full list of property setters for each API level will be added soon._

 ### Event listeners

-Event listeners also have names from the Android SDK, but without the "set" prefix and "Listener" suffix, e.g. "onClick" instead of "setOnClickListener".
+Event listeners also have names from the Android SDK, but without the "set" prefix and the "Listener" suffix, e.g. "onClick" instead of "setOnClickListener".

-A full list of event listener binders for each API level will be added soon.
+_A full list of event listener binders for each API level will be added soon._

 ### Handwritten bindings

 For LayoutParams the bindings can't be generated easily, so it was faster to write them manually:

 * size(width, height) - set width and height.
 Special constants like WRAP, FILL and MATCH are available.
 * dip(x) - returns the value in pixels for the dimension in density-independent pixels.
 Often used with size, padding or margin calls.
 * margin(m), margin(h, v), margin(l, t, r, b) - set view margin for all 4
   sides, for horizontal/vertical dimension or for each side individually.
 * weight(w) - modifies view layout weight.
 * layoutGravity(g) - modifies layout gravity of a view.
 Common constants like START, END, CENTER, CENTER_VERTICAL etc are available.
 * align(verb, anchor), align(verb) - base functions for relative layout params.
-* above(id), alignBaseline(id), alignBottom(id), alignEnd(id), alignLeft(id), alignParentBottom(), alignParentEnd(), alignParentLeft(), alignParentRight(), alignParentStart(), alignParentTop(), alignRight(id), alignTop(id), below(id), centerHorizontal(), centerVertical(), centerInParent(), toEndOf(id), toLeftOf(id), toRightOf(id), toStartOf(id) - all possible settings for relative layout params
+* above(id), alignBaseline(id), alignBottom(id), alignEnd(id), alignLeft(id), alignParentBottom(),
+  alignParentEnd(), alignParentLeft(), alignParentRight(), alignParentStart(), alignParentTop(), alignRight(id), alignTop(id), below(id), centerHorizontal(), centerVertical(), centerInParent(), toEndOf(id), toLeftOf(id),
+  toRightOf(id), toStartOf(id) - all possible settings for relative layout params

-A few bindings were written for other cases which we find useful:
+A few bindings have been  written for other use cases which we find useful:

 * isPortrait() - returns true if screen is now in the portrait mode.
 Useful for tweaking layouts for different orientations.